MattSokol79/Sparta-DevOps-Training/Week1_Business_Skills/Day3/README.md

 - Morally flawed - Arguments which go against the code of ethics and morals
 - Correlation rather than causation - When a speaker suggests a link between two events suggesting one lead to the other but without sufficient evidence
-- Failure to deliver promises - A speak might fail to complete a task they promised to deliver
+- Failure to deliver promises - A speaker might fail to complete a task they promised to deliver
 - Straw man - The speaker may intentionally introduce an argument against them and rebut it to strenghthen their position
 - Contradiction - A speakers argument may contradict their previous argument and reduce their credibility.
 E.g. When a colleague presents evidence showing only positive responses from a satisfaction survey but these contradict the